Revisiting the Who’s ‘Quadrophenia’ Movie

 All of this seems to leave out the Who.
 But bassist John Entwistle was heavily involved with the soundtrack, overseeing remixing and placement of songs like "5:15" and "Love Reign O’er Me."
 Careful observers will find some notable changes, including a Moon-focused beginning for "The Punk Meets the Godfather."

 More interesting still is spotting the anachronisms involving the rare times the Who is directly referenced in Quadrophenia.
 They are shown, for instance, performing "Anyway, Anyhow, Anywhere" on the Ready Steady Go! television series.
 That episode aired, however, in July 1965, a year before Jimmy's adventures in the film take place.
 Similarly, "My Generation" is featured during a house party, though that song wasn't released until 1965, either.
 There's a brief glimpse of the Who's repackaged A Quick One/The Who Sell Out double album, and that wasn't released until 1974.

-But the bulk of the film -- at least until its final sequence, when several Who songs play -- is dominated by early-'60s R&B that would have been part of the mods' musical diet.
+The bulk of the film -- at least until its final sequence, when several Who songs play -- is dominated by early '60s R&B that was part of the mods' musical diet.
 As with everything else involved with Quadrophenia, the focus is squarely on the characters, on their story -- not the Who.
 That's given the film, Townshend says, an ageless quality.

 "It allows anyone who wishes to be Jimmy, or indeed to be any of those lost souls from that amazing time when youth culture as we know it became a currency that Hollywood probably could never parody again," Townshend told the Times years later.
 "Quadrophenia may be the first film that treated the snotty little git hero with the respect he really did not deserve."